danielhrisca/asammdf/README.rst

     * a measurement will usually have channels from different sources at different rates
     * the *Signal* class facilitates operations with such channels

-# Major features not implemented (yet)
-* for version 3

-    * functionality related to sample reduction block

-* for version 4

-    * handling of bus logging measurements
-    * handling of unfinished measurements (mdf 4)
-    * xml schema for TXBLOCK and MDBLOCK
-    * full support for remaining mdf 4 channel arrays types
-    * event blocks
-    * channels with default X axis
-    * channels with reference to attachment

 Major features not implemented (yet)
 ====================================